mikesol/purescript-vec-dt/README.md

   pure $ zipWith (+) list1 list2
 ```

-The issue with this code is that it relies making an assertion before every use of `zipWith` that the outgoing list will be of equal length to the incoming lists.
+The issue with this code is that it relies making an assertion before every use of `zipWith`.

 A better way to do this would be to reify the value-level assertion into the type level.